dpacassi/UltimateDrupalReference/README.md

 regardless of your technical setup.
 Check the [Composer template for Drupal projects](https://github.com/drupal-composer/drupal-project) to install Drupal quickly via Composer.

+#### Composer prestissimo
+If you want to speed up Composer, have a look at [prestissimo](https://github.com/hirak/prestissimo).
+You can install it globally (no project dependency) to speed up Composer installations by a lot!
+Simply run `composer global require hirak/prestissimo` and you're good to go.
+Read more about prestissimo in its [project page](https://github.com/hirak/prestissimo).

 ### Drupal CLI's
 When it comes to developing custom modules, themes or simply automate certain tasks with scripts/cronjobs, there are two major Drupal CLI's which can be a huge help for you: